 Learning to Tweet

-There is no single right way to use Twitter, but using best practices and establishing a routine can help you get the most out of your Twitter account.
+There is no single right way to use Twitter, but using best practices, making a plan and establishing a routine can help you get the most out of your Twitter account.
 Use Twitter for information gathering, conversations, and sharing what others are posting, not just for broadcasting your own messages.
 An important thing to do before you post your first tweet, whether your account is brand new or you’re simply starting your day, is to read what other people are saying so what you post is appropriate.

 Some common types of tweets are:

-Yes, you shouldn’t only broadcast out to your following, but you can and should share information with them relevant to who you are and what you do.
+While you shouldn’t only broadcast out to your following, you can and should share information with them that is relevant to who you are and what you do.
 Post a promotion or sale.
 Announce and then remind your followers of your upcoming event.
 Use a tweet to link to a new blog post that you've published or an article you’re company is mentioned in. tweets contain a link that followers can click on to get to more information.